S-ghanbary98/AWS_S3_Buckets/README.md

 # Boto3

 - Locate folder were `credentials` and `config` files are on the localhost.
 Create a .py file that will contain the code.
+- Usually found in ~./aws so to enter type `cd ~./aws`.
+- If non-existent then create one along with credentials and config files, via `mkdir .aws` and `nano files_`.
 ### Printing all S3 buckets
 ```python
 import boto3